Eggnog Cupcakes

 - Remove cupcakes from their pan no later than 7 to 10 minutes after baking.

-- Store cupcakes properly after baking.
-Place them in an airtight container at room temperature.
+- After baking, store cupcakes properly in an airtight container at room temperature.
 Cupcakes dry in the fridge unless wrapped properly with plastic wrap.

 - Simple syrup the cupcakes if you don’t plan to eat them on the same day.